-If the tests indicate chemical concentration has decreased, chemical may be introduced to the boiler by putting it in the drum.
+If the tests indicate chemical concentration has decreased, chemical may be introduced to the boiler by putting it in the drum shown in Figure 3.9A.
 Then lower the boiler water level to introduce it into the boiler.
-Operate the boiler at low temperature to circulate the water and mix the chemical.
-Repeat Step 2.
-Pay attention to the maintenance of the valves being used to isolate the boiler to prevent leakage and resultant dilution of the lay-up solution.
+Then operate the boiler at low input to circulate the water and mix the chemical.
+Then repeat Step 2.
+Pay attention to the maintenance of the valves being used to isolate the boiler to prevent leakage and resultant dilation of the lay-up solution.

-3.9-8 ALTERNATE METHOD
+3.9.8 WET LAY-UP ALTERNATE METHOD

-An alternate wet lay-up method is to pipe clean continuous lowdown water from a properly treated boiler into any convenient bottom connection on the idle boiler, allowing the water to flow through the boiler and out the top (through any convenient top opening) to the sewer.
-This method will insure a continuous, complete fill with warm, properly treated water, it also prevents in-leakage of air by keeping the boiler slightly pressurized.
-It may also provide enough heat to possibly produce adequate freeze protection.
+An alternate wet lay-up method is to pipe clean continuous blowdown water from a properly treated boiler into any convenient bottom connection on the idle boiler, allowing the water to flow through the boiler and out the top (through any convenient top opening) to the sewer.
+This method will insure a continuous complete fill with warm, properly treated water.
+It also prevents in-leakage of air by keeping the boiler slightly pressurized.

-3.9-9 DRY LAY-UP OF STEAM BOILERS -LONG TERM
+3.9.9 DRY LAY-UP OF STEAM BOILERS -LONG TERM

-The dry lay-up method recommended requires that the boiler be drained, dried as completely as is possible, all opening and valves closed.
-Nitrogen gas at 5 psig is introduced to the boiler to pressurize it and prevent air inleakage.
+The dry lay-up method recommended requires that the boiler be drained, dried as completely as is possible, all openings and valves closed.
+Nitrogen gas at 5 psig is introduced to the boiler to pressurize it and prevent air in-leakage.
 The success of the procedure depends on the thorough drying of the boiler metal surfaces after draining and the exclusion of air during the lay-up.